QUALITY MANAGEMENT SYSTEM AT A GLANCE.

 • Meeting the customer’s requirements, which helps to infuse trust in the organization.
 And in turn creating more customers, more sales, and more repeat business.

-• Meeting the organization’s requirements, which shows compliance with regulations and provision of services and product in the most cost- and resource-efficient manner.
+• Meeting the organization’s requirements, which shows compliance with regulations and provision of services and products in the most cost- and resource-efficient manner.